stela/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I used a combination of color and gradient thresholds to generate a binary image.
+Color thresholding was done on on the S channel of the HLS color space.
+Gradient thresholding was done on the L channel, using the Sobel operator to detect vertical lines.
+You can find the algorith in the function [threshold_pipeline()](lanelines.py#L91).
+The red areas are by color thresholding, the green is by gradient thresholding.
+As you can see in the example output they complement each other for detection of lane lines.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step, using the previous undistorted image as input:

-![alt text][image3]
+![color and gradient thresholding][threshold_image]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.